 Obviously, no matter which version you decide to make, these are some super easy mix-and-go recipes!

-- Now, the Japanese tartar sauce could almost be termed a mix between a really good egg salad and a tartar sauce.
-Since we used Japanese mayo, there’s a touch more umami to the whole thing.
+- The Japanese tartar sauce could almost be termed a mix between a really good egg salad and a tartar sauce.
+Since we used kewpie mayo, there’s a touch more umami to the whole thing.
 While you might think using lemon juice could possibly take the tartness slightly overboard, it’s actually quite subdued in the mix.
 It mixes with the slight heat from the karashi mustard and almost smolders just under the surface.
 You get intermittent pops of sweetness from the chopped cornichons – and the parsley sends a touch of brightness to your taste buds.
-OMG, Yes!